sparkshail/Classifying_Traumatic_Events/README.md

 4. Linear Discriminant Analysis
 5. K-nearest nieghbor

+The algorithm for performing multi-classification is as follows.
+After splitting the data into training and testing sets (using and 80/20 split), Xtrain, ytrain labels, Xtest, ytest labels, number of spatial modes, number of nearest neighbors to search, and number of folds for cross-validation are passed to a classification function.
+Then, we fit the chosen classifier to the train data.
+Next, we obtain the testing score based off the test subset data.
+Lastly, 5-fold cross validation is performed.
+We compare the mean accuracy and standard deviation from cross validation with the testing score we computed.
+A variation of this function exists for all classifiers.

 ### Brain wave time series for one participant

 <img width="872" height="560" alt="Screenshot 2025-08-04 at 5 24 38 PM" src="https://github.com/user-attachments/assets/77ca91ec-632a-468e-927e-e64969b77bff" />